FirstClassTree/CppAdvancePrograming2/README.md

 Lior Buchmeier 314711128

 ## Overview:
 This project is a modern C++20 tank battle simulation game, featuring different AI-controlled tanks, real-time interaction, and a fully configurable battlefield.
 Built using CMake with a modular design, it includes a detailed logging system, automated testing with Google Test, and an interactive terminal-based visualizer powered by ncurses.
-The game supports up to 9 players and deterministic, turn-based gameplay for consistent and reproducible simulations.
+The game supports up to 9 unique behavior players and deterministic, turn-based gameplay for consistent and reproducible simulations.

 ## GitHub Link:
 https://github.com/FirstClassTree/CppAdvancePrograming2